 How to fix the IMPORTDATA error to import CSV from Google Drive

-The good news is that you can still use IMPORTDATA to add a CSV file stored on Google Drive to a spreadsheet.
+The good news is that you can still use IMPORTDATA to add a CSV file stored on Google Drive to Google Sheets.
 Here’s how you can dodge the #REF! alert.

 - Share the Google Drive folder containing the file.
 Choose “Anyone with the link” and set the user role to “Viewer”.

-- Get a shareable link of your CSV file.
+- Get a shareable link to your CSV file.
 Here is how it may look:

 - Paste the id part of the file (